A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues

 \subsection{Medians and percentiles}

-Median and percentile computation in the federated setting considers the clients each with a number of scaler data points $d_i$. $\mathcal{D}=\{d_i | i\}$ is the virtually aggregated data points from all clients.
+Median and percentile computation in the federated setting considers the clients each with many scaler data points $d_i$. $\mathcal{D}=\{d_i | i\}$ is the virtually aggregated data points from all clients.
 Consider a ranking function $\mathcal{R}(\mathcal{D},k)$ outputting the element in $\mathcal{D}$ exactly larger than $k$ portion of the elements in $\mathcal{D}$.
-The federated $k$-percentile computation lets the clients collaboratively derive the value of $\mathcal{R}(\mathcal{D},k)$, while preserving the privacy of data points $d_i$.
+The federated $k$-percentile computation lets the clients collaboratively derive the value of $\mathcal{R}(\mathcal{D},k)$ while preserving the privacy of data points $d_i$.
 The federated median computation is a special case of the federated $k$-percentile computation.
 The major challenge of federated median/percentile computation is that it requires different clients to compare their private data points to derive the ranking results.

 As private value ranking is a classical problem setting in the field of MPC, some researchers design federated median/percentile solutions utilizing various cryptography tools.

-In \cite{aggarwal2010secure}, a private solution of median (and $k$-precentile) element over client local datasets is proposed.
+\textbf{Cryptography method(s).} In \cite{aggarwal2010secure}, a private solution of median (and $k$-precentile) element over client local datasets is proposed.
 The solution is based on MPC and is realized by transforming the problem into a combinatorial circuit.
 In \cite{tueno2019secure}, a federated median/percentile computation scheme is proposed following the server-client architecture.
 The clients provide privatized input to the computation, and the server conducts the computation-intensive workloads to derive the results without observing the raw data.

-LDP is also employed as a formal privacy guarantee in federated median/percentile solutions.
-In \cite{bohler2020secure}, a median calculation scheme is proposed with both LDP and MPC.
+\textbf{Local differential privacy + Cryptography method(s).} In \cite{bohler2020secure}, a median calculation scheme is proposed with both LDP and MPC.
 It can be extended to tasks like percentile computation.
 The LDP guarantee is realized by an exponential mechanism.
 The authors consider threat models of both semi-honest settings and adversarial settings.
-Another federated median/percentile computation solution \cite{iutzeler2017distributed} relies on a model-based optimization approach in a federated way, without a formal privacy guarantee.
-In \cite{iutzeler2017distributed} deriving the quantile is formulated as an optimization problem.
-That optimization problem is then collaboratively computed by the clients with ADMM.
-No formal privacy guarantee is provided.